tsroten/hanzidentifier/README.md

 License
 -------

-Hanzi Identifier is released under the OSI-approved `MIT License <http://opensource.org/licenses/MIT>`_.
+Hanzi Identifier is released under the OSI-approved [MIT License](http://opensource.org/licenses/MIT).
 See the file LICENSE.txt for more information.